keolazy/ui-dashboard/README.md

 ## How will your project solve this problem?

-Offer single page hub for user to assess how to take their day on
+Offer single page hub for user to assess how to take their day on.

 ## What outputs does it produce?